Scope of the problem

 Meet the Child Protection Program medical team

-- Dr. Adrienne Atzemis, Assistant Professor of Pediatrics and Fellowship Director, Child Abuse Pediatrics
+- Dr. Adrienne Atzemis, Associate Professor of Pediatrics and Fellowship Director

-- Dr. Jamie Kondis, Instructor of Pediatrics, Child Abuse Pediatrics
+- Dr. Jamie Kondis, Assistant Professor of Pediatrics, Child Abuse Pediatrics